-35.G.3.
-Transcript of Hearing - The party appealing is responsible for making arrangements with the court reporter for transcription of the parts of the record designated in the notice of appeal and for paying the court reporter for transcribing the record so designated.
+35.H.3.
+Transcript of Hearing The party appealing is responsible for making arrangements with the court reporter for transcription of the parts of the record designated in the notice of appeal and for paying the court reporter for transcribing the record so designated.
 The other party may designate portions of the record.
-That party is responsible for making arrangements with the court reporter for transcription of that part of the record and for paying the court reporter for transcribing that part of the record.
+That party is responsible for making arrangements with the court reporter for transcription of the paying the court reporter for transcription of the record.
+That party is responsible for making arrangements with the court reporter for transcription of that part of the record and for paying the court reporter for transcripting that part of the record.
 Failure to designate a transcript shall be deemed a waiver of a transcript.
 In the absence of a transcript, the Board is bound by and cannot alter the findings of fact of the appointed hearing officer.
 The transcript shall be filed with the Board within 30 calendar days of filing of the notice of appeal and notice of such filing of the transcript shall be sent to the other party.

-35.G.4.
-Briefing Schedule - The original and 8 copies of all briefs shall be filed with the Board Chairperson and a copy shall be mailed to the other party.
+35.H.4.
+Briefing Schedule The original and 8 copies of all briefs shall be filed with the Board Chairperson and a copy shall be mailed to the other party.
 The appellant shall file an opening brief not to exceed 20 pages with the Board Chairperson within 20-calendar days of the filing of the notice of appeal or the filing of the transcript, whichever date is later in time.
 The appellee shall file a response brief, not to exceed 20 pages within 10-calendar days of receipt of the appellant's opening brief.
 The appellant may file a reply brief not to exceed 10 pages, within 5 calendar days of receipt of the appellee's response brief.
 Parties are encouraged to submit their briefs in typewritten or computer-generated form, double spaced, and in type no smaller than a 12-point font size.

-35.G.5.
+35.H.5.
 Board Decision

-35.G.5.a.
+35.H.5.a.
 The Board shall review the record of the proceedings, including a transcript, if any, all relevant written representations, and the decision of the appointed hearing officer.

-35.G.5.b.
+35.H.5.b.
 The Board, in its discretion, may afford the parties the opportunity to appear and present oral arguments.

-35.G.5.c.
+35.H.5.c.
 The Board may affirm, modify or reverse the decision of the appointed hearing officer in conformity with the facts and the law or may remand the matter to the hearing officer for such further proceedings as it may direct.
 The findings of evidentiary fact, as distinguished from conclusions of law, made by the hearing officer shall not be set aside by the Board unless the evidentiary findings are contrary to the weight of the evidence.
 The Board's decision shall be based on majority vote of the Members present.
 In the event that a majority of the Board Members present do not agree to reverse or modify the decision of the appointed hearing officer, the decision of the appointed hearing officer shall be affirmed.

-35.G.5.d.
+35.H.5.d.
 The Board will issue a written decision within 90 calendar days of its receipt of the appeal and transcript, if any, and shall send copies thereof to the employee and Administrative Authority.
 The decision of the Board is final, and there is no further right to appeal.
 When remedial action is ordered, the Administrative Authority shall report promptly to the Board that the remedial action has been taken.